In a world screaming for more content, it can seem overwhelming (and downright impossible) to keep up.

 5. Track and Optimize Content (in Real-Time) to Its Utmost Potential

 Many marketing team’s content strategies fail because they focus on producing content instead of optimizing it.

 Remember the Pareto Principle?
 It’s not necessarily about producing more content—it’s about optimizing each asset to squeeze as much juice out of it as you possibly can.

 Optimizely CMP’s digital asset management features empower you to easily measure content engagement, conversion tracking, and influenced pipeline and revenue from a single integrated dashboard.

 No more throwing darts at the board to see what sticks.
 With a unified content marketing platform, you know what’s working and what isn’t.

 Insights like this make content success and “going viral” a replicable experience rather than a one-off one-hit-wonder.

 Tracking content helps eliminate redundant work and under-utilized assets.
 Without content marketing calendar software, many teams duplicate work, wasting time, money, and human resources.

-With Welcome, you can see how often any given asset is downloaded and used.
+With Optimizely CMP, you can see how often any given asset is downloaded and used.
 This helps inform the content you create (and don’t create!) moving forward.

 - Wasting budget on assets that already exist